Guide: docker compose

 - 8080:8080

-While the configuration remains quite similar to our previous example, this time we introduce a new element.
-We can define generic values in file or read values from an environment variable like {{ requiredEnv "GITHUB_TOKEN" }}.
-The second major change is the 'scms' block which should be quiet obvious and defines the github repository configuration.
+While the configuration remains similar to the earlier example, this time, a new element is introduced.
+We can define generic values in the file or read values from an environment variable like {{ requiredEnv "GITHUB_TOKEN" }}.
+The second major change is the 'scms' block which defines the github repository configuration.

 updatecli.3.yaml